mrrahman1517/concurrent_programming_python/README.md

 ---

-*This educational repository demonstrates fundamental Python concurrency concepts with practical, runnable examples and a guided 10-day exercise plan.*
+*This educational repository demonstrates fundamental Python concurrency concepts with practical, runnable examples and a guided 10-day exercise plan.
+These resources are intended for general learning and skill development, not just interview preparation.*
 ## 💡 When to Use Each Approach
 - File I/O operations
 - Network requests (HTTP, database)